 - individuals who consume water from shallow wells that lack proper sanitation

 - people who regularly swim in public pools and may swallow water that contains oocysts

 - people who come into contact with or handle cattle that may carry cryptosporidiosis

 - those who may have contact with human feces through sex

 The parasites responsible for cryptosporidiosis occur in every part of the U.S. and all over the world.
 However, in countries with less effective water treatment and food safety, it can transmit to more people.
 This is because oocysts are more likely to remain in drinking water and food products.

 In developing countries, cryptosporidiosis poses a serious health burden.
-In a 2019 study of children in a Cameroon hospital, for example, doctors found Cryptosporidium in 8.9% of children overall and in 13.4% of those who had diarrhea.
+In a 2019 study of children in a Cameroon hospital, for example, doctors found Cryptosporidium in

 A study from 2016 found that